-If recently you’ve been in the market for a pair of cheap headphones, TaoTronics is a brand likely to have emerged in your search results.
+If you're in the market for a pair of cheap headphones, you may have stumbled acrossed a brand called TaoTronics.
+It specialises in budget headphones.

-And we mean really cheap.
+And when we say cheap, we mean really cheap.
 TaoTronics Bluetooth headphones can cost you less than two months of your Spotify subscription, while you’re unlikely ever to pay a three-figure sum.
-That's especially true with Black Friday and Cyber Monday on the horizon, when there are likely to be plenty of Black Friday headphone deals.

-But what are you actually getting for your money?
-Will these wireless headphones do for the casual listener, or are you simply throwing away cash before paying more for a better pair?
-Allow us to investigate.
+It sounds attractive but is it too good to be true?
+What are you actually getting for your money?
+And will these wireless headphones do for the casual listener, or are you simply throwing away cash before paying more for a better pair?

 - See the best Amazon headphone deals